Amazon Echo Dot (3rd generation) release date, price, news, and features

-Update: We have the official Amazon Echo Dot release date and price, and more details on the size of the speaker, the design, and the colors it'll come in.
-Here's the latest news.

-You might as well wait for the Amazon Echo Dot (3rd generation) release date before buying the old entry-level smart speaker from Amazon.com.
-The new version for 2018 launches next month – specifically October 11 – but you can pre-order it today.
+You might as well wait for the Amazon Echo Dot (3rd Generation) release date before buying the old entry-level smart speaker from Amazon.com.
+The new version for 2018 launches next month – specifically October 11 – but you can pre-order it today at the links below.

 - US pre-order: Amazon Echo Dot pre-orders are now open here

-Note: Update: The official Amazon Echo Dot (3rd Generation) release date details are below, but you may also be interested in our newly minted hands-on review: